seanelvidge/seanelvidge.github.io/_posts/2025-12-25-Christmas_Day_Football.md

 thumbnail: assets/img/Blackpool-Xmas-Day-programme.jpg
 ---

-It’s been exactly 60 years since the last English league match was played on Christmas Day.
+It's been exactly 60 years since the last English league match was played on Christmas Day.
 On 25 December 1965, Blackpool hosted Blackburn Rovers in a festive Lancashire derby that would become the final flicker of a long-standing tradition.
 While Boxing Day remains a staple of the football calendar, the idea of heading to the ground after unwrapping presents has quietly faded into the past.
 Here’s a look back at how Christmas Day football began, what made it special, and why it came to an end.

 ## Victorian Beginnings